cognifloyd/build.docs.typo3.org/README.md

   cd /var/www/vhosts/build.docs.typo3.org/releases/current
   ./flow help

-  -> check the commands "document:*" exist
+  -> make sure the "import:packages" command is availble.

   # Update the Schema
   ./flow doctrine:migrate

+  # Add a user for web access
+  ./flow user:create test test test test

-  # Prepare 10 documents from Git and 10 from TER
+  # Prepare 10 packages from Git and 10 from TER
   # Notice argument "git" and "ter" are optional.
 If omitted, both TER and Git will be assumed
-  ./flow document:importall --limit 10 git
+  ./flow import:packages --limit 10 --sources git
-  ./flow document:importall --limit 10 ter
+  ./flow import:packages --limit 10 --sources ter

   # Process the queue
   # Notice: normally this command should be run in another terminal within a screen
-  ./flow job:work git
+  ./flow job:work org.typo3.docs.combo

-  # Process the queue
-  ./flow queue:start
 </pre>

 Installation of the software